 Happily, a mild to moderate knee ligament injury may heal on its own given time.
 To speed the healing, you can:

 - Rest the knee.
-Avoid putting excess weight on your knee.
+Avoid putting excess weight on your knee if it's painful to do so.
 You may need to use crutches for a time.